brooth/jeta/README.md

 Jeta
 ====
-`Jeta` - is an Open Source library built on `javax.annotation.processing` that brings meta programming in your Java project.
+`Jeta` - is an Open Source library built on top of `javax.annotation.processing` that brings meta programming in your Java project.
 It aims to reduce boilerplate and increase error detection at compile-time.

 Meta programming is achieved by code generation which makes programs fast and stable at runtime.
-The main goal is to ensure that the compiled code is the working code.
-Also the code generators are being optimized to provide fast code.
+The main goal is to ensure that the compiled metacode is the working code.
+In the other hand, `Jeta` was designed to provide rapid generated code.

 So if you are dissatisfied with `Java Reflection`, then you should give it a try :)